City Magazines: History

 City Magazines started in 1955; its first title was Blighty/Parade, which it acquired from another publisher; followed by Escort, launched in 1958.
 City Magazines' headquarters were initially at 45 St Pancras Way, London, later moving to 167-170 Fleet Street, and later to Aldwych House, 81 Aldwych, London.

 In 1959–1960, City Magazines started a comics division.
 First, it launched the weekly teen girls' magazine Boyfriend in 1959, which featured a mix of text stories and comics.
 In the period 1961 to 1965, City Magazine published licensed comics based on the Hanna-Barbera animation properties Huckleberry Hound and Yogi Bear (with the odd Flintstones one-off thrown in).
-The company dipped into the growing "TV comic" market in 1960, acquiring the title Express Weekly from Beaverbrook Newspapers and renaming it TV Express Weekly.
-The experiment only lasted until 1962, however, when TV Express was merged into Polystyle Publications' TV Comic.

 From 1965 to 1970, City Magazines partnered with Gerry Anderson's Century 21 Productions to produce weekly comics based on Anderson's Supermarionation properties.
 The Century 21 Productions division Century 21 Publications provided the editors, writers, and artists, while City Magazines arranged for printing and distributing the titles.
 The Century 21 Publications imprint's most prominent and long-running titles were TV Century 21, later known as TV21, which launched in January 1965; and Lady Penelope, which launched in January 1966.
 Building on the success of the two earlier titles, in January/February 1967, City Magazines launched three more Anderson-related titles: Candy, TV Tornado, and Solo.
 The latter title didn't survive the year, merging into TV Tornado in September 1967, while TV Tornado merged into TV21 in September 1968.